An Improved Bound for Weak Epsilon-Nets in the Plane: Proof of Theorem

-In Section \ref{Subsec:3}, we use the decomposition $\Sigma(r_1)$ to construct a small-size net $Q_\tau$ for each sub-family $\K_\tau$.
-To this end, for every slab $\tau\in \Lambda(r_0)$ we consider the restriction
+In Section \ref{Subsec:3}, we will use the decomposition $\Sigma(r_1)$ to construct a small-size net $Q_\tau$ for each sub-family $\K_\tau$.
+To this end, for every slab $\tau\in \Lambda(P,r_0)$ we consider the restriction

-\paragraph{Definition.} We say that a convex set $K\in \K_\tau$ is {\it narrow in $\Sigma_\tau$} if for {\it every} segment $pq\subset K$ that crosses $\tau$ transversally, the restriction $K\cap \tau$ is contained in the zone of $pq$ within $\Sigma_\tau$.
-(Notice that the cells of this zone lie in the zone of $pq$ within the arrangement $\A(\R_1)$.)
-See Figure \ref{Fig:NarrowRestrict} (right).
+\paragraph{Definition.} Let $K\in \K$ be a convex set, and let $\tau$ be the principal middle slab of $K$.
+We say that $K$ is {\it narrow} (in $\Sigma_\tau$) if the restriction $K\cap \tau$ is contained in the zone of its principal edge $pq\in \Pi_K$ of $K$ within $\Sigma_\tau$.
+(By definition, the cells of this zone lie in the zone of $pq$ within the arrangement $\A(\R_1)$.)
+See Figure \ref{Fig:NarrowRestrict}.